Introduction of Wintergreen:boxberry or teaberry.

 Botanical description: Gaultheria procumbens is a bushy evergreen plant with procumbent stems and upright rigid branches up to 15 cm high.
 It grows best under trees and shrubs.
 The branches bear clusters of leaves at their tips.
 The leaves are coriaceous, oval, 2~5 cm long, 1~2 cm wide, glabrous and glossy above, paler beneath, long and solitary.

 The flowers are 7.5 mm long, solitary, hanging, and grow from the base of the leaves.
 They are white or pale pink and campanulate.
 The fruit is the enlarged calyx.
 The scarlet berries are dull red and about 0.6~0.9 cm in diameter, or 0.5 cm when dried.
-They are fleshy, globular, and bilocular, and contain numerous whitish, ovoid, flattened seeds.
-The berry-like fruit is a dry capsular fruit surrounded by a fleshy calyx.
+They are succulent, globular, and bilocular, and contain numerous whitish, ovoid, flattened seeds.
+The berry-like fruit is a dry capsular fruit surrounded by a succulent calyx.
 It can also be produced as an annual variety due to its short growth cycle and fast fruiting.
 The variety is beautiful in appearance, strong in stress resistance, and dark red fruits will not fall off easily.
 Its flowering period is from June to July, the fruiting period is from August to October.

 Ecological environment: Gaultheria procumbens is native to the northeastern USA (the United States of America) and Canada, from western Newfoundland to southeastern Manitoba and south to Alabama.
 In parts of its natural distribution area, the plant is endangered.